GiorgiaModi/PPM_eCommerce/README.md

 # 🛒 eCommerce PPM

-Welcome to the **eCommerce PPM** project, your go-to platform for all things equestrian!
-This project is a comprehensive back-end application designed as part of my coursework for the Progettazione e Produzione Multimediale (PPM) program at UniFi in 2023.
+PPM_eCommerce is a back-end project developed for the Progettazione e Produzione Multimediale (PPM) course at UniFi.
+This application is designed to facilitate the purchase of equestrian articles, providing a seamless online shopping experience.

 ## 🌟 Features